playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 While the first one was easy enough to tackle, the last three component events are often trickier to solve from a developer experience standpoint.

+Oftentimes,
-Oftentimes, a framework may implement an API that corresponds a developer-defined function (ran by the framework) as a one-to-one matching of these events that occur during a component's lifespan.
+a framework may implement an API that corresponds to a developer-defined function (run by the framework) as a one-to-one matching of these events that occur during a component's lifespan.
 When a framework has a one-to-one mapping of function-to-lifecycle event, **this mapping creates a series of APIs called "Lifecycle Methods"**.
 Angular and Vue both have lifecycle methods as part of their core APIs.

 On the other hand, **some frameworks choose to implement side effect handling without lifecycle methods**.
 React is a key example of this, but Vue also has a non-lifecycle method of managing side effects in a component.